raul23/pyebooktools/README.rst

   Print various debugging information, e.g. print traceback when there is an exception.
 * ``-d``, ``--dry-run``; config variable ``dry_run``; default value ``False``

+  If this is enabled, no file rename/move/symlink/etc. operations will actually be executed.

 * ``--sl``, ``--symlink-only``; config variable ``symlink_only``; default value ``False``

+  Instead of moving the ebook files, create symbolic links to them.

+* ``--km``, ``--keep-metadata``; config variable ``keep_metadata``; default value ``False``

+  Do not delete the gathered metadata for the organized ebooks, instead save it in an accompanying file together with each renamed book.
+It is very useful for semi-automatic verification of the organized files with ``interactive_organizer.py`` or for additional verification, indexing or processing at a later date.

 Options related to extracting ISBNs from files and finding metadata by ISBN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^